The New School of Northern Virginia: Student life

 If a student is interested in a topic, one can easily form a club and set up a schedule for meetings.

 The student-teacher dynamic is collegial at The New School.
 Students may refer to teachers by their first name: students and teachers are encouraged to interact as equals.

 Sports

-The New School has four varsity sports teams: co-ed soccer, girls' volleyball, co-ed basketball, and co-ed softball.
+The New School has four varsity sports teams: co-ed soccer, girls' volleyball, co-ed volleyball, co-ed basketball, and co-ed softball.
 These teams compete with other local private schools.

 Awards

 The New School of Northern Virginia was named one of the Washington area's top 10 schools by The Washington Post in April 2005.